U.S. Route 491: Extensions into Arizona and Utah

-By 1942, the southern terminus of the route was extended to Douglas, Arizona, at the Mexican border.
+On December 4, 1938, the southern terminus of the route was extended from Gallup across the Arizona state line to US 80 in Douglas, near the Mexican border.
 It ran concurrent with US 66 for 30 miles (48.3 km) before the turn south.
+Prior to the extension, the route between Douglas and Sanders was designated as SR 81.
 The Arizona portion of the highway is known as the Coronado Trail Scenic Byway, as it approximated the path of the Spanish explorer, Francisco Vásquez de Coronado.
 This portion is noted for mountainous terrain, with hairpin turns and steep grades, that reaches an altitude of over 9000 ft.
 The curves force a speed limit of 10 mph in spots.

 In 1970, several U.S. Highways in the Four Corners region were re-aligned.
 As part of this change, US 160 was rerouted west of Cortez to serve the Four Corners Monument and enter Arizona instead of Utah.
 US 666 was extended up part of the old route of US 160 to Monticello, Utah, at an intersection with then US 163 (now US 191).

 In 1985, the Utah Department of Transportation petitioned to extend US 666 northwest to Richfield, but the proposal was rejected.
 The proposed extension followed SR 95, SR 24, and SR 119.
 A concurrency with US 191 would have been routed through Blanding and Monticello to connect to the rest of the route.
 One of the reasons cited for rejecting the proposal was that portions of SR 24 were not built to standards desired for additions to the U.S. Highway System.